 Paper based CRFs have been the traditional way of data collection and may still work well when studies are small.
 However, when studies are large, multicentre and global, electronic CRF (eCRF) is preferable.
 Electronic Data Capture (EDC) systems are now being used commonly for clinical trials.
 EDC systems provide a graphical user interface for data entry, hence decreasing the time and chances of errors in data collection.
 A validation component of EDC checks the user data and the majority of data cleaning activities (deleting or correcting corrupt or inaccurate data) take place during the completion of the eCRFs, thus reducing the time and effort required by data management personnel.
 There is also a reporting tool for analysis of the collected data in the EDC.
 With eCRF, clean data is obtained quickly, resulting in timely database lock, faster regulatory submission, and quick approval.

 TRIAL MASTER FILE is a collection of Essential Documents that GCP requires before, during and after the trial.
 It should be designed as a stand-alone document that would not require any additional explanation and would be sufficient to reconstruct the trial.
 It should have all the protocols, source data, key decisions, and necessary approvals for the trial.
 There is usually a separate sponsor and an investigator TMF, kept by the sponsor and at the investigation site.
 The documents in these files may vary.
 The electronic version of TMF is referred to as eTMF.
 Essential documents are grouped in TMF in three sections according to the stage of the trial during which they are applied:

 - Before the commencement of the clinical phase of the trial.

 - After the completion or termination of the trial.

-ICH-GCP E6 R2 Section 8, gives a comprehensive list of essential documents which should be present in a Trial Master File, the main purpose of each documents and its location in investigator/institutional file and/or sponsor file is also indicated.
+ICH-GCP E6 R2 Section 8 gives a comprehensive list of essential documents which should be present in a Trial Master File, the main purpose of each document and its location in investigator/institutional file and/or sponsor file are also indicated.